MicrosoftDocs/azure-reference-other/studio-module-reference/train-anomaly-detection-model.md

 ## Module overview

-This article describes how to use the **Train Anomaly Detection Model** module in Azure Machine Learning to create a trained anomaly detection model.
+This article describes how to use the **Train Anomaly Detection Model** module in Machine Learning to create a trained anomaly detection model.

 The module takes as input a set of model parameters for anomaly detection model, such as that produced by the [One-Class Support Vector Machine](one-class-support-vector-machine.md) module, and an unlabeled dataset.
 It returns a trained anomaly detection model, together with a set of labels for the training data.

-For more information about the anomaly detection algorithms provided in Azure Machine Learning, see these topics:
+For more information about the anomaly detection algorithms provided in Machine Learning, see these topics:

 + [One-Class Support Vector Machine](one-class-support-vector-machine.md)